-A candidate for municipal office must, upon nomination, be a qualified municipal elector and fulfill all of the following requirements:
+A candidate for municipal office must, upon nomination, be a qualified municipal elector and fulfil all of the following requirements:

 - resides in the local municipality, or is the owner or tenant of land there or is the spouse of such owner or tenant;

 - is a Canadian citizen;

 - is at least 18 years old; and was 18 years of age during the regular municipal election

 - is not legally prohibited from voting; and